RoadAtlas

 A refined stop near Lake Jasna for a special meal.
 Book ahead if you want a slower, higher-end lunch in the valley.

-- Pekarna in trgovina Planikabakery
+Pekarna in trgovina Planika

 Grab fresh bread, pastries, or a quick snack in Kranjska Gora.
 It is useful for an easy picnic before heading over the pass.